justKMM/paho.mqtt.cpp/README.md

 #### Using Paho C++ as a Windows DLL

 The project can be built as a static library or shared DLL on Windows.
-If using it as a DLL in your application, yuo should define the macro `PAHO_MQTTPP_IMPORTS` before including any Paho C++ include files.
+If using it as a DLL in your application, you should define the macro `PAHO_MQTTPP_IMPORTS` before including any Paho C++ include files.
 Preferably, make it a global definition in the application's build file, like in CMake:

     target_compile_definitions(myapp PUBLIC PAHO_MQTTPP_IMPORTS)